Edited by: Keri Stooksbury

 For travelers with a canceled flight, the airline should re-book you on its first flight with available space to your destination at no additional charge.
 If the rebooked flight requires a significant delay, ask the original airline if it will pay for a ticket on another airline.

 Flights From/In Europe Delayed?If you’ve been flying within Europe, or have departed from the EU to the U.S (and other countries), you could receive up to $700 in compensation.
 AirHelp can help you with all of the paperwork to get your compensation.
-(This service cannot help you for delays within the U.S.)
+(This service cannot help you with delays within the U.S.)

 Another situation that may arise that does not require compensation is a tarmac delay on a domestic flight.
 These can occur before taking off or after landing.